How Home Inspections Affect Appraisal Outcomes

 Key Inspection Findings That Impact Appraisals

 Home inspectors evaluate various property parts to find potential defects affecting its value.
 They look at areas like structural integrity, HVAC systems, and roofing.
-An inspection report can be 20 to 80 pages long, outlining major and minor issues.

 Key inspection findings that can impact appraisal values include: